 Skin pigmentation causing dark eye circles is common among Asians and makeup can help conceal the milder ones.
 Other options include skin lightening cream, skin peeling, a few sessions of pigment/fractional CO2 laser treatment or OPT light treatment may result in some improvement.
 However, these options are less successful when the dark circles are caused by thin skin and/ or tear trough.

-For some selected cases, filler injections with skillful placement of hyaluronic acid can improve the appearance of dark eye circles as the tear trough deformity is smoothened and plumbed with the fillers.
+For dark eye circles that are caused by tear trough deformity, filler injections with skillful placement of hyaluronic acid can improve the appearance of dark eye circles as the tear trough deformity is smoothened and plumbed with the fillers.

 Tear trough is the groove that runs from the inner corner of the lower eyelid to the cheek and it contributes to the appearance of mid-cheek aging.
 Visually, it also makes the eyes look tired and accentuates eye bag.
 For the mild to moderate cases, filler injections with skillful placement of hyaluronic acid can improve the appearance of tear trough as the contour deformity is plumbed and smoothened with the fillers.
 The result may last between 1 to 2 years.